(Midcycle Bleeding, Spotting)

 If there is no infection, tumors, IUCDs or other causes of the midcycle bleeding, assurance and an explanation of the phenomenon of ovulation bleeding is all that is necessary.

-But if the woman finds the bleeding very uncomfortable, a minimal dose of oestrogen or progesterone may be prescribed for 2-3 days at the time.
+But if the bleeding is very uncomfortable, a minimal dose of oestrogen or progesterone may be prescribed for 2-3 days at the time.
+Tranexamic acid, a non-hormonal drug is also effective in controlling the bleeding or spotting.